 Steps to Self-Upload Your Documents

-- Step 1: Complete your online visa application and receive your GWF reference number
+- Step 1: Complete your online visa application at gov.uk and receive your GWF reference number

 - Step 3: Access the document upload section in your application account